cs130-w22/Group-B1/backend/docs/api.md

 ["username1", "username2"]
 ```

-Notice that this request deletes _username3_ from _username's_ roommate list.
+Notice that this request deletes username3 from Tom's roommate list.
 The endpoint returns updated roommate list.

 ## Example workflow